-If you're like most people across North Carolina, you probably like to have a good time.
+If you’re like most people across North Carolina, you probably like to have a good time.
 For some, a good time includes hanging out with friends and consuming a few alcoholic beverages.
 Afterward, some make the right decision and get a sober ride home.
-But there are always the few who make the mistake of thinking they're okay to drive.
-It's in this moment that a mistake becomes a crime — a crime that can cost you a lot down the road.
+But there are always the few who make the mistake of thinking they’re ok to drive.
+It’s in this moment that a mistake becomes a crime — a crime that can cost you a lot down the road.

 Though these DUI/DWI offenses are misdemeanors at first, receiving three convictions within a seven-year period automatically makes your next drunk driving charge a felony.
 North Carolina law is tough on habitual DUI/DWI offenders, requiring a mandatory minimum jail sentence of one year that can’t be suspended.

-Your Right To Committed Criminal Defense In North Carolina
+Your Right To Committed Criminal Defense

-If you've been pulled over for a DUI/DWI offense in North Carolina, you may not just face fines and the possibility of jail time.
-Your driver's license could be revoked, your vehicle may be seized, and your insurance rates could go up because of a conviction.
+If you’ve been pulled over for a DUI/DWI offense in North Carolina, you may not just face fines and the possibility of jail time.
+Your driver’s license could be revoked, your vehicle may be seized and your insurance rates could go up because of a conviction.
 You might even lose your job because of your inability to drive.

 Arrested For Drunk Driving?
-Let Me Help.
+Let Us Help.